-- When the investor is an SOE, the threshold is currently C\$375 million in book value of assets (this threshold is adjusted on an annual basis). - When the Canadian business acquired is a cultural business, the threshold is C\$5 million in book value of assets (whether or not the investor is an SOE). - An "indirect" acquisition by or from a WTO Investor (including an acquisition by an SOE) will not be reviewable but will be subject to notification only, unless the Canadian business is a cultural business and the book value of the relevant assets exceeds C\$50 million, in which case a review obligation would apply. - When no WTO Investor is involved as the acquiring party or vendor: - A direct acquisition will be reviewable if the book value of the relevant assets involved exceeds C\$5 million; - An indirect acquisition will be reviewable if the book value of the relevant assets involved exceeds C\$50 million (except that the C\$5million threshold applies to indirect acquisitions if the asset value of the Canadian business being acquired exceeds 50% of the asset value of the global transaction).
+- Direct acquisitions will be reviewable only when the value of the entity carrying on the Canadian business and all other acquired entities in Canada (not limited to their assets in Canada) is equal to or greater than C\$1 billion in enterprise value of assets unless the investor is an SOE or the Canadian business is a cultural business. - When the investor is an SOE, the threshold is C\$416 million in book value of assets (for 2019; adjusted annually). - When the Canadian business being acquired is a cultural business, the threshold is C\$5 million in book value of assets (whether or not the investor is an SOE).

+"Indirect" acquisitions by or from a WTO investor (including an acquisition by an SOE) will not be reviewable but will be subject to notification only, unless the Canadian business is a cultural business and the book value of the relevant assets exceeds C\$50 million, in which case a review obligation would apply.

+When no WTO investor is involved as the acquiring party or vendor:

+- A direct acquisition will be reviewable if the book value of the relevant assets involved exceeds C\$5 million. - An indirect acquisition will be reviewable if the book value of the relevant assets involved exceeds C\$50 million (except that the C\$5-million threshold applies to indirect acquisitions if the asset value of the Canadian business being acquired exceeds 50% of the asset value of the entire transaction).